 Every year the Group investigates whether there is an impairment requirement for goodwill, in accordance with the accounting policy described in note 2.6.
 The recoverable values of cash-generating units have been defined by means of calculating the value in use.
 Certain estimates must be made for these calculations.
-The carrying amount of goodwill totals KSEK 125,377 as of August 31, 2022 (KSEK 160,696 as of 31 August 2021) The changes in goodwill includes a write-down of 35,785 KSEK related to Sventertainment AB.
+The carrying amount of goodwill totals 126,466 KSEK as of August 31, 2023 (125,377 KSEK as of 31 August 2022).